portolan75/mypublicrepo/README.md

 # mypublicrepo
 Test Public Repo\
 A new line from RStudio\
-Added a new line too
+Added a new line too\
+4th line as requested